northbridge-sys/en-lsl-framework/README.md

 LSL is over twenty years old and still has no function that returns a random integer.
 While it's still fun, coding in any other language makes LSL feel... barbaric.

-Xi augments LSL with features that should have been in LSL a decade ago, but aren't.
+En augments LSL with features that should have been in LSL a decade ago, but aren't.
 While LSL does enjoy occasional improvements, a lot of code snippets end up copied and pasted across multiple projects, each with its own tweaks and bugs.
 Most LSL code is, as a result, ugly, incomprehensible, and unmaintainable.

-Xi is centralizes all of these handy snippets into one omnibus framework.
+En is centralizes all of these handy snippets into one omnibus framework.
 With all the tricks at your fingertips, there's no need to reinvent the wheel in every new script.
 Focus on the code, not the infrastructure.
 Thanks to the LSL preprocessor, these additional functions and background routines just work.

+## How?

+The LSL preprocessor makes all of the helper functions defined in the En libraries available within LSL scripts.
+Additionally, the En framework creates and redirects event handlers (`state_entry`, `link_message`, etc.) dynamically based on the functionality you enable to optimize script performance.

-For example, XiLog enables in-the-field debugging out-of-the-box.
-With Xi, just write:
+For example, enLog enables in-the-field debugging out-of-the-box.
+With En, just write:

 ```
 someFunction( integer x, integer y )
 {
-    XiLog$TraceParams( "someFunction", [ "x", "y" ], [ x, y ] );
+    enLog$TraceParams( "someFunction", [ "x", "y" ], [ x, y ] );
-    XiLog$Debug( "This will only appear if loglevel is DEBUG or above." );
+    enLog$Debug( "This will only appear if loglevel is DEBUG or above." );
-    XiLog$Info( "Function called with parameters " + (string)x + " and " + (string)y + "." );
+    enLog$Info( "Function called with parameters " + (string)x + " and " + (string)y + "." );
-    if ( x ) XiLog$Warn( "Non-zero values of x are discouraged." );
+    if ( x ) enLog$Warn( "Non-zero values of x are discouraged." );
-    if ( y ) XiLog$Error( "Non-zero values of y are prohibited (normally you would return at this point)." );
+    if ( y ) enLog$Error( "Non-zero values of y are prohibited (normally you would return at this point)." );
-    if ( x && y ) XiLog$FatalStop( "Everything is terrible." ); // script will stop when XiLog$FatalStop is called
+    if ( x && y ) enLog$FatalStop( "Everything is terrible." ); // script will stop when enLog$FatalStop is called
 }
 ```